tsujigiri/orca/README.md

 uxnasm orca.tal orca.rom && uxnemu orca.rom
 ```

+If do not wish to assemble it yourself, you can download [orca.rom](https://rabbits.srht.site/orca/orca.rom).

 ### I/O

 The `:` operator is used to send note values to other applications, to convert the signal to midi, use the [shim](https://git.sr.ht/~rabbits/shim/).